 Learn how to use tools to pull specific data from information systems and communicate that data’s meaning to stakeholders and managers

-As a student of information systems, you'll take classes from both Seidenberg and the Lubin School of Business, ensuring you get a rounded education with abounding opportunities.
+As a student of information systems, you will be taking classes from both the Seidenberg School and the Lubin School of Business.
+You will get a rounded education with abounding opportunities.
 Meet powerful business executives, get your foot in the door at top companies, and discover a rewarding new career at Pace University.

 - Bachelor of Business Administration in Information Systems

 - 128 credits required

 - Foundation Requirements: 53 credits

 - Lubin Foundation Requirement in Quantitative Reasoning: 13 credits

 - Major Requirements: 24 credits